716r5/goodlookingreadme/README.md

 # goodlookingreadme
-Generates A README/ description for your hackathn based off your project
+Generates A README/ description for your hackathn based off your project for when you don't want to write on yourself.
+Isn;t building the project enough, now you have to rack your brains figuring out what to write on the devpost becasue attention is econmoy or whatever they are saying nowdays.
+Good looking readme will save the day. link your github link project and it'll fix it up for you. features(1) write in a devpost way (2) write in a guthub way